 Finding a Support Group in Person

 One of the best places to find information and learn about the nuances of diabetes is with other families who are going through something similar.
-JDRF has compiled a list of Michigan support groups and coffee groups that meet regularly which can be found here.
+The Michigan and Northern Ohio JDRF Chapter has a list of support groups and coffee groups which can be found here.
 These groups are excellent for sharing stories and helpful hints that could make your experience with T1D a bit easier to manage.
 If there are no groups available near you, it does not necessarily mean that there is no demand for one.
 Contact a JDRF representative to organize a small group that meets once a month to help build a T1D community chapter near you.

-It's not always easy or practical for all of our patient families to attend support group meetings in person.
+It's not always easy or practical for all of our patients and families to attend support group meetings in person.
 The beauty of the Internet age is that we have access to a near-infinite amount of information and can connect with each other virtually.
-JDRF's list of Facebook groups is a great resource for finding other parents or families dealing with T1D.
-In addition, there are a variety of blogs like DiabetesMine, Naturally Sweet Sisters, Six Until Me, and many more.
-The T1D spectrum is incredibly vast, so it may take time for you to find the voices that you enjoy and trust - just know that no matter who you are or what your connection to T1D is, you are not alone!
+There are many social media groups as well as a variety of blogs like DiabetesMine, Naturally Sweet Sisters, Six Until Me, and many more.
+Each person's diabetes experience is different so it may take time for you to find the voices that you enjoy and trust - just know that no matter who you are or what your connection to T1D is, you are not alone!

 Note: U-M Pediatric Diabetes Clinic cannot verify or condone any advice or recommendations administered through 3rd parties.
 Please consult your care team if you have any concerns.

 When you were first diagnosed with diabetes, finding friends was probably one of the last things on your mind.
 T1D comes with a lot of baggage, but luckily it can also be one of the best bonding experiences for meeting new friends like yourself.
 Sometimes it's hard to find those new friends, but when you do, you'll instantly have something to bond over.